MongoDB Replica Set caveats with Podman (Compose)

 UnknownHostException

-is non-resolvable on Linux hosts and requires adding an entry
+The third caveat is that host.docker.internal is non-resolvable on Linux hosts and requires adding an entry

-that maps to the default loopback
+to /etc/hosts that maps to the default loopback

-.
+address 127.0.0.1.
 However, with

-are included in containers /etc/hosts
+Podman, host /etc/hosts are included in containers /etc/hosts,

 causing RS initiation errors.

-A working crude solution is to update container's /etc/hosts
+A working crude solution is to update container's /etc/hosts before mongod startup.

 However, it's much better to disable this behavior globally